Why Does My Car Shake When I Brake

 How To Fix It

 In order to fix the problem, you need to first locate the exact source.
 So if your entire car is shaking when you brake, then it’s the rear rotors that need mending and if it's only the steering wheel that’s vibrating or shaking, then it’s the front rotors.
 In some cases, a smoothing of rotors through the use of special lathe will do the trick, whereas, a warped rotor calls for immediate replacement.
 Always get it done from an authorized service center that uses genuine car parts only.

 A car is a machine with several thousand parts working in synchronization.
 Time, usage and driving conditions will surely bring about deterioration.
 The good news is that all parts of the machine are replaceable and timely detection will save you lot of heartburn and money.
 So don’t wait for the car to start shuddering, instead look for even slight vibrations and have it checked.
 To do so effectively, we recommend you read our article on how to know when you should replace your brake rotors.

 Last but not the least; be gentle to your car.
 Sudden brakes at high speeds with rapidly thin out the rotors.
 Take care of the car and the car will take care of you!

-If you'd like to read similar articles to Why Does My Car Shake When I Brake, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to Why Does My Car Shake When I Brake, we recommend you visit our Car Maintenance and Repair category.